-This page contains instructions how to make the accounting entries of purchases paid in cash or by card.
-These include purchases paid using the company's cash assets or card, or the person's cash or card.
+This page contains instructions on how to make the accounting entries for purchases paid in cash or by card.
+These include purchases paid using the company's cash assets or card or person's own cash or card.

 Entering as a journal receipt

-- The consolidated purchase information by VAT rate in the journal receipt.
-If needed, it is possible to create a detailed specification of purchases in an Excel sheet, which you can add as an attachment to the journal receipt.
+- The consolidated purchase information is entered by VAT rate in the journal receipt.
+If needed, it is possible to create a detailed statement of purchases in an Excel sheet, which can be added as an attachment to the journal receipt.

-When the journal receipt is ready for approval to the official accounting, click the Approve button to set the journal receipt to status Approved.
+- When the journal receipt is ready for approval for the official accounting, click the Approve button to set the journal receipt’s status to Approved.
 It is possible to edit the postings of the approved journal receipt if the tracking period is still open.

 Entering as a purchase invoice

 - Purchase invoice has to be created at least once a month so that the VAT is registered to the right month.

 - For creating purchase invoice, it is recommended to create a supplier register that can be named, for example, “Cash purchases”.
 This supplier’s default account 2880 (Payment transfer) should be changed to credit account 1900 (Money / Cash assets) in the Default account view.

 - When the created supplier is chosen for entering cash purchases the purchase invoices will automatically register to account 8450 (Other administration expenses) / 1900 (Money / Cash assets).

 - Using the supplier register makes the search of the invoices easier in the future and makes the reporting clearer.